tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks/list.md

 ARGS:
     <LOCK_NAME>
             The name of a lock.
-If omitted, all locks are shown
+If omitted, all locks are shown.
+Append a trailing slash to list directory contents

 OPTIONS:
     -A, --api-key <STRING>